NCA limitations

 Can NCA predict the presence of the outcome?

 No. NCA only can predict the absence of an outcome, not the presence of the outcome.
-NCA focuses on single conditions (and their combinations) that prevent the outcome to occur.
-Traditional sufficiency methods such as Multiple Regression, Structural Equation Modeling, Partial Least Squares, as well as methods like QCA consider the complete causal structure that produces the outcome.
+NCA focuses on single conditions that each will prevent the outcome to occur when the conditions is absent or has a low level.
+Traditional sufficiency methods such as Multiple Regression, Structural Equation Modeling, Partial Least Squares, as well as methods like QCA consider the complex causal structures that produce the outcome.
 These methods must be used to predict the presence of the outcome from a set of conditions.

 Can NCA solve the problem of measurement error?

-No. Just like other data-analysis approaches NCA presumes that the data to be analysed are valid and reliable (and calibrated).
+No. Just like other data analysis approaches NCA presumes that the data to be analysed are valid, reliable and meaningful.
 If this assumption is not correct the results of the NCA analysis can be flawed.
-When NCA is used for describing the sample or for making point estimates of the population from which the sample is drawn, NCA is not sensitive for measurement error of observations (far) below the ceiling line, but sensitive for measurement error of observations around the ceiling line.
+NCA is not sensitive for measurement error of observations (far) below the ceiling line, but sensitive for measurement error of observations around the ceiling line.

 Can NCA prove causality?